codecypher/LearnAI/Level-0/nlp/nlp.md

 - **Referential Ambiguity:** References made using pronouns constitute referential ambiguity.
 For instance, two girls are running on the track.
 Suddenly, she says, ‘I am exhausted’.
 It is not possible for the program to interpret, who out of the two girls is tired.

-## Common Tasks

-Some NLP use cases and tasks are:

-- **Sentiment Analysis:** to understand the sentiment (negative, positive, neutral) a certain document/text holds.

-Example: social media posts about Climate Change.

-- **Topic Modeling:** to draw clusters or organize the data based on the topics (goal is to learn these topics) it contains.

-Example: an insurance company wants to identify fraudulent claims by classifying causes into main labels and then further analyze the ones containing suspicious content/topics.

-- **Text Generation:** to create new data (textual mainly) based on previous examples from the same domain.

-Example: chatbots, quotes, weather reports, email replies, …, etc.

-- **Machine Translation:** to automatically convert from one language to another.

-Example: English to German.

-## NLP Workflow

-In Data Science (and NLP) there is a workflow or pipeline that can be described as follows [3]:

-1. **Define the question** that you want to answer out of your data.

-Usually this question is given to you as the problem but sometimes it is your job to articulate it.

-2. Get and collect the data.

-If your problem is in the domain of movie reviews your data would be viewers posted reviews along with the ratings. ￼

-It is critical that your data is in the same domain as your question/problem and comprehensive, most of times the data is provided or at least the resources that you should be looking at to obtain it.

-3. Clean the data. ￼

-Almost 90% of the time the data you have is raw, unclean, contains missing fields/outliers/misspellings and so on.

-4. Perform Exploratory Analysis of the Data (EDA).

-EDA is one of the most important steps in any Data Science or NLP task.

-After you have brought your data into a clean ready-to-use state, you want to explore it such that you understand more of its nature and content.

-Your analysis should keep the problem’s question in mind and your job is to try to connect the dots as this step might yield in finding useful correlations/outliers and trends in your data.

-5. Run the NLP technique which best suits the problem.

-This means deciding whether your problem requires sentiment analysis or topic modelling or any other advanced technique which deals with textual data.

-With some practice and experience you would be able to quickly identify the best NLP approach to solve a certain problem.
-Keep in mind that you can also perform multiple techniques on a single problem in order to be able to draw conclusions and to obtain insights that will answer the main question in step 1. ￼

-Deciding on an approach/technique usually means choosing the suitable model or library/package to perform the task.

-6. Obtain knowledge and insights.

-In this step, you need to make use of your communication and representation skills as a data scientist.

 ----------

 ## Tutorials